 American Friends of Meir Panim

-American Friends of Meir Panim (AFMP) was established to promote, support and further activities which are committed to providing both immediate and long-term relief to the impoverished – young and old alike – via a dynamic range of food and social service programs, all aimed at helping the needy with dignity and respect.
+American Friends of Meir Panim (AFMP), a non-profit organization in support of Israel, was established to promote, support and further activities which are committed to providing both immediate and long-term relief to the impoverished- young and old alike- via a dynamic range of food and social service programs, all aimed at helping the needy with dignity and respect.

 AFMP funds organizations such as Meir Panim (which in Hebrew means “brightening faces”) based upon grant applications submitted to it and decided upon by the Board of Directors.
 AFMP is an independent entity and operates according to the laws of New York State and the United States of America.